5th Season as Head Coach, 11th season at NMMI

 He was the defensive line coach at Westlake High School in Saratoga Springs, Utah in 2015.

-Offensive Line Coach, 1st Season
+Offensive Line Coach, 1st Season at NMMI

 Robert Rodriguez comes to NMMI in 2016 from Artesia, where he was born and raised,